bathai420/interview_data_quality/DataQuality/README.md

 1) SSN column, can not have any nulls

-2) Zip Code column, Zip code should be of length 5 charectors
+2) Zip Code column, Zip code should be of length 5 characters

 example for dq